Ilham Tohti: Detentions and trial

-After a two-day hearing before the Ürümqi People's Intermediate Court in September 2014, Ilham was found guilty of "separatism", sentenced him to life imprisonment and ordered all of Ilham's assets seized.
+Chinese authorities arrested and detained Ilham again in January 2014 while boarding a flight from Beijing to United States with his daughter and Uyghur activist Jewher Ilham. after Ilham's criticism of Beijing's response to a suicide bombing near Tianamen Square, carried out by Uyghurs.

+After a two day trial, The Urumqi People's Intermediate Court found Ilham guilty andOn January 15 Chinese authorities raided Ilham's house and the Chinese government removed computers from his home.
+As well seizing all his money and property.
+He was sentenced to life in September 2014 on charges of separatism and held at a detention center in Xinjiang Uyghur Autonomous Region.
+Prosecutors alleged that he had promoted independence for Xinjiang through his website, Uyghur Online, which he had established to foster dialogue and understanding between Uyghurs and Han Chinese.
 Amnesty International asserted Ilham's legal team were never shown evidence and furthermore denied access to their client for six months, and condemned the trial as an "affront to justice".
 His imprisonment is criticized by a number of human rights organizations around the globe; such as Electronic Frontier Foundation.

+Following the sentencing, his family focused on raising support for his wife and children rather than campaigning publicly for his release.

+International support

 On September 24, 2014, United States Secretary of State John Kerry criticized what he called a 'harsh' sentence, and called for Ilham's release.

 In 2021 China denied the request of a group of Ambassadors from European Union countries to visit Ilham Tohti with Chinese authorities citing his convicted status as the reason they could not meet with him.

+In 2020 the Ilham Tohti Initiative was started with the mission to continue his research and restore his website, as well as advocate for his release.

-On 31 March 2022, the Human Rights Watch reported that the Chinese government have arbitrarily detained the students of Ilham Tohti.
+On March 31, 2022, the Human Rights Watch reported that the Chinese government have arbitrarily detained the students of Ilham Tohti.
 A leaked government list of prisoners indicated that six of the seven students on the list were sentenced in December 2014 to between three-and-a-half and eight years in prison.
 Previous reports have revealed that individuals who were supposed to be released from prison were sent soon after release or immediately to political education camps or prisons instead.

+In September of 2024 Amnesty International has launched a new petition calling to Tohti's release on the 10th anniversary of his arrest.